ubports/ubports-installer/README.md

 ### Windows

 1. Install the [universal adb driver](http://adb.clockworkmod.com/) or a device-specific driver
-2. Download the latest `.exe` file from https://github.com/ubports/ubports-installer/releases/download/0.1.9-beta/ubports-installer.0.1.9-beta.exe
+2. Download the latest `.exe` file from https://github.com/ubports/ubports-installer/releases/latest
-3. Launch the file and follow the onscreen instructions
+3. Launch the program and follow the on-screen instructions

 ## Troubleshooting